 “Orange, maybe,” suggested James.
 “Not green, for sure.
 He’d just wear that as a badge of honour.”

 “How about red?”
 Roxanne grinned.
 “You know, for Gryffindor.”

 Rose giggled.
 “I like that.
 He kept calling me ‘Red.’
 That'd show him.”
 She pulled her braid over her shoulder and fingered it.
-“I like
+“I like my hair.”

 “Oh, he’s just trying to get a rise out of you,” said Roxanne.